 Wedding Gifts: Money Instead of Wedding Gifts?

 Well, you should never ask for specific gifts, monetary or otherwise.
-What you can do is let them know (if they ask) that you would prefer cash gifts.
-Let your parents, siblings, wedding party, and close friends know too -- and if guests ask them, have them relay your preference.
-But don't announce it in a formal way to your guests (whatever you do, don't mention it on the invitation!).
-If guests are curious, they'll ask someone close to you what you would types of gifts your would like to receive.
-Still, some guests will want to buy you material gifts -- so it's a good idea to register somewhere for a few items.
+What you can do in addition to letting them know (if they ask) that you would prefer cash gifts, is to set up a honeymoon or cash registry.
+It works just like a traditional registry and feels a little more formal than just collecting checks from your loved ones.
+Make sure to let your parents, siblings, wedding party, and close friends know that this is your prefered registry, so if guests ask them, they can relay your preference.
+You'll also want to add it to your wedding website, so if guests are curious, they can find out what types of gifts you would like to receive.
+But like any registry and gift preference, don't announce it in a formal way to your guests, and whatever you do, don't mention it on the invitation!
+Still, some guests will want to buy you material gifts -- so it's a good idea to register at a store for a few items.
 And of course, be sure to accept and acknowledge every gift gracefully (that means send out thank-you notes).
 As for monetary gifts, let the giver know how you intend to spend their gift in a thank-you card.